Non-Equilibrium Relativistic Core Collapse of Self-Interacting Dark Matter Halos -- Limits On Seed Black Hole Mass: Introduction

 However, none of these previous studies have been able to determine the final seed BH mass—a parameter essential for assessing the viability of SIDM core-collapse as a high-redshift SMBH seeding mechanism.
 The limitations of the fluid approximation stem from two fundamental shortcomings: (1) the lack of incorporation of general relativity (GR), and (2) the reliance on the unrealistic assumption of hydrostatic equilibrium.
 In the Newtonian framework, late-stage evolution leads to a ``gravothermal catastrophe," where central density and temperature diverge \citep{Balberg:2002ue,Lynden-Bell:1980xip}.
 However, this formalism breaks down as the system inevitably reaches the relativistic limit.
 In contrast, GR describes this dynamical evolution in a completely different way, where the metric tensor evolves and eventually develops a singularity signaling the formation of the horizon \citep{Penrose:1964wq,Hawking:1971vc}.
 This necessitates a relativistic framework to determine the final BH mass.
 Furthermore, the inclusion of GR alone is insufficient because the assumption of hydrostatic equilibrium breaks down during late-stage evolution.
-As the core contracts, the system's adiabatic index rises substantially.
-Applying the general stability criterion derived in \citet{Feng:2021rst}, the core would eventually violate this threshold, triggering a dynamical instability.
+Applying the general stability criterion derived in \citet{Feng:2021rst}, as the velocity dispersion becomes relativistic, the system's adiabatic index eventually drops below the rising critical threshold required for stability, thereby triggering a dynamical instability.
 This transition from quasi-static evolution to rapid gravitational collapse occurs before horizon formation, rendering the hydrostatic approximation invalid.
 Therefore, currently there exist only estimations of the seed BH mass, based on extrapolation \citep{Gad-Nasr:2023gvf} or energy conservation \citep{Feng:2025rzf}.
 To rigorously determine this mass, a complete time-dependent GR analysis tracing the non-equilibrium evolution towards horizon formation is required.

 Incorporating GR into the non-equilibrium evolution will introduce profound physical consequences that were previously overlooked.
 As matter falls deep into the relativistic potential well near the horizon, a substantial amount of gravitational energy—comparable to the rest mass energy—is released.
 In the case of elastic SIDM collisions, which lack radiative dissipation, this energy is converted into kinetic energy and effectively conducted outward as heat.
 This intense outward heat flux drastically increases the pressure in the outer layers, acting against the collapse.
 Consequently, this mechanism raises critical questions about the efficiency of subsequent accretion and whether a massive seed BH can indeed form.
 However, this dynamic effect is entirely missed in previous studies due to the strict enforcement of hydrostatic equilibrium.
 For example, existing general relativistic treatments [e.g., \citealp{Shapiro:2014oha,Shapiro:2018vju}] have often been restricted to static equilibrium solutions, thereby neglecting the consequences of dynamical gravitational energy release.
 Thus, resolving the true evolutionary trajectory requires capturing this interplay between relativistic collapse and the opposing thermal pressure, which is only possible through a fully non-equilibrium approach.